 - You are required to place your contact information at the bottom of any fliers that you distribute.
 No other changes or deletions should be made to the fliers.

 - You will be asked to assist in coordinating students from your campus who would like to share costs associated with attending the annual AP-LS conference.
 This could be as simple as introducing everyone who is planning on attending to each other via email so that they can arrange travel and accommodation together.

 How do I apply for the position of campus representative?

-Email the Student Committee's campus representative coordinator to receive an application to become a campus representative.
-Confirm first whether your school/program currently has a campus representative.
+To apply to become a campus representative, please fill out the online form.
+Before applying, be sure to confirm first whether your school/program currently has a campus representative.
 See the current campus representatives.
-Feel free to email us if you have questions about applying.
+Feel free to email the Student Committee's campus representative coordinator if you have questions about applying or need additional information.

 Thank you again for your interest in the AP-LS Student Committee Campus Representative Program.
 The Student Committee Executive Cabinet looks forward to working with you in helping to better reach and serve students interested in studying the intersections of psychology and law.